DSC_4128

 As it is located within Tokyo, the airport is much easier accessible and therefore more attractive for airlines as well as travellers than Narita.
 Keikyu Railway and Tokyo Monorail link HND with several stations in Central Tokyo.
 ANA and JAL both use HND as a transfer hub for domestic and international operations, while several smaller Japanese operators link the airport with selected domestic destinations, either at own risk or on behalf of ANA/JAL.
 These operators include Air Do to Hokkaido island, Solaseed to Kyushu island and other cities in southern Japan, Starflyer and Skymark.
 International operators are the major airlines of China, Korea and southeast Asia as well as some European and American carriers.
 Good weather is common at this airport, but during the hot summer months you sometimes have to face misty conditions or heat distortion.

-Using scanners should be legal, almost all locals are Using them (without hiding the devices).
+Using scanners should be legal, almost all locals are using them (without hiding the devices).

 Rating | |